-The annual maximum enrollee coinsurance out-of-pocket expense under the basic (b) medical component shall equal \$3,000 for the enrollee, \$3,000 for the covered spouse/domestic partner and \$3,000 for one or all dependent children.
-Effective January 1, 2022, the annual maximum enrollee coinsurance out-of-pocket expense under the basic medical component shall equal \$3,750 for the enrollee, \$3,750 for the covered spouse/domestic partner and \$3,750 for one or all dependent children.
-For employees in a title Salary Grade 6 or below (or an employee equated to a position title Salary Grade 6 or below), the annual maximum coinsurance out-ofpocket expense shall equal \$1,500 for the enrollee, \$1,500 for the covered spouse/domestic partner and \$1,500 for one or all dependent children.
-Effective January 1, 2022, the annual maximum coinsurance out-of-pocket expense under the basic medical component for employees in a title Salary Grade 6 or below or an employee equated to a position title Salary Grade 6 or below will be \$1,875 for the enrollee, \$1,875 for the covered spouse/domestic partner and \$1,875 for one or all dependent children.
-The coinsurance maximums will include out-of-pocket expenses for covered hospital, medical, mental health and substance abuse services.
-The coinsurance maximums will not include out-of-pocket expenses for covered home care advocacy program services as set forth in Section 9.3(p) of this Agreement nor covered managed physical medicine services as set forth in Section 9.14 of this agreement.

-(c) Employees 50 years of age or older and their covered spouses/domestic partners 50 years of age or older will be eligible for reimbursement of up to 100% of the reasonable and customary charge once per year toward the cost of a routine physical examination.
-These benefits shall not be subject to deductible or co-insurance.

-(d) Routine newborn child care services covered under the basic medical component shall not be subject to deductible or co-insurance.

-(e) The annual and lifetime maximum for each covered member under the basic medical component shall be unlimited.

-(f) Services for examinations and/or purchase of hearing aids shall be a covered basic medical benefit and shall be reimbursed up to a maximum of \$1,500 per hearing aid, per ear, once every four years, not subject to deductible or coinsurance.
-For children 12 years old and under the same benefits can be available after 24 months, when it is demonstrated that a covered child's hearing has changed significantly and the existing hearing aid(s) can no longer compensate for the child's hearing impairment.

-(g) Office visit charges by participating providers for well child care will be excluded from the office visit copay.

-(h) Charges by participating providers for professional services for allergy immunization or allergy serum will be excluded from the office visit copayment.

-(i) Chronic care services for chemotherapy, radiation therapy, or hemodialysis, will be excluded from the office visit copayment.

-(j) In the event that there is both an office visit charge and an office surgery charge by a participating provider in any single visit, the covered individual will be subject to a single copayment.

-(k) Outpatient radiology services and diagnostic/laboratory services rendered during a single visit by the same participating provider will be subject to a single copayment.

-(1) Routine pediatric care, including the cost of all oral and injectable substances for routine preventive pediatric immunizations, shall be a covered benefit under the Empire Plan participating provider component and the basic medical component.

-(m) Influenza vaccine is included in the list of pediatric immunizations, subject to appropriate protocols, under the participating provider and basic medical components of the Empire Plan.
+- (b) The annual maximum enrollee coinsurance out-of-pocket expense under the basic medical component shall equal \$3,750 for the enrollee, \$3,750 for the covered spouse/domestic partner and \$3,750 for one or all dependent children.
+For employees in a title Salary Grade 6 or below (or an employee equated to a position title Salary Grade 6 or below), the annual maximum coinsurance out-of-pocket expense shall equal \$1,875 for the enrollee, \$1,875 for the covered spouse/domestic partner and \$1,875 for one or all dependent children.
+The coinsurance maximums will include out-of-pocket expenses for covered hospital, medical, mental health and substance use services.
+The coinsurance maximums will not include out-of-pocket expenses for covered home care advocacy program services as set forth in Section 9.3(q) of this Agreement nor covered managed physical medicine services as set forth in Section 9.14 of this agreement. - (c) Employees 50 years of age or older and their covered spouses/domestic partners 50 years of age or older will be eligible for reimbursement of up to 100% of the allowed charges once per year toward the cost of a routine physical examination by a non-participating provider.
+These benefits shall not be subject to deductible or co-insurance. - (d) Routine newborn care services covered under the basic medical component shall not be subject to deductible or co-insurance. - (e) The annual and lifetime maximum for each covered member under the basic medical component shall be unlimited. - (f) Services for examinations and/or purchase of hearing aids shall be a covered basic medical benefit and shall be reimbursed up to a maximum of \$1,500 per hearing aid, per ear, once every four years, not subject to deductible or coinsurance.
+For children 12 years old and under the same benefits can be available after 24 months, when it is demonstrated that a covered child's hearing has changed significantly and the existing hearing aid(s) can no longer compensate for the child's hearing impairment. - (g) Office visit charges by participating providers for well child care will be excluded from the office visit copay. - (h) Charges by participating providers for professional services for allergy immunization or allergy serum will be excluded from the office visit copayment. - (i) Chronic care services for chemotherapy, radiation therapy, or hemodialysis, will be excluded from the office visit copayment. - (j) In the event that there is both an office visit charge and an office surgery charge by a participating provider in any single visit, the covered individual will be subject to a single copayment. - (k) Effective January 1, 2024, all covered services provided under the medical/surgical program (office visit, office surgery, radiology or diagnostic/laboratory service) by a participating provider in a single visit will be subject to a single \$25 copayment per covered individual. - (I) Outpatient radiology services and diagnostic/laboratory services rendered during a single visit by the same participating provider will be subject to a single copayment. - (m) Routine pediatric care, including the cost of all oral and injectable substances for routine preventive pediatric immunizations, shall be a covered benefit under the Empire Plan participating provider component and the basic medical component. - (n) Influenza and COVID-19 vaccines are included in the list of pediatric immunizations, subject to appropriate protocols, under the participating provider and basic medical components of the Empire Plan.
+Preventive care services as established by the 2010 Federal Patient Protection and Affordable Care Act are covered in full when an individual utilizes a Participating Provider.